graham1996/Horror-Scopes/README.md

-Screencapture of website here:
+Screencapture of website:

-Deployed url of website here:
+Deployed url of website: